WiIIiamTang/pydori/README.md

 - *Not all attributes available from the api are recorded when creating these objects.
 It's best to work with the **data** dict as it contains everything.*
 - *Some attributes may have a null value and not work with their intended functions.
 Check before using.*
 - *The bandori.party api is used for most methods, with the Songs, Bands, and Gachas making use of the bandori database api.*

+### Parameters
+- data([dict]) - A python dictionary containing the data for the class

+- id_name(Optional[str]) - The string to use when searching for the id in the dict.

+- region(Optional[str]) - Region used for the bandori database api.
+Other options include 'jp/', 'tw/' (not tested), 'kr/' (not tested)

+The following classes inherit from BandoriObject (with the exception of Event):

 ___
 ### ```Card(BandoriObject)```
 Represents a Bang Dream card with the following attributes: